ramonamela/guidance/README.md

 #### Prerequisites

 In order to run GUIDANCE in this mode, you only need to install the guidance [COMPSs’](https://github.com/bsc-wdc/compss/tree/guidance) branch and generate the Singularity image containing all the depedencies.
-In addition, if you want to use the framework with [SHAPEIT](https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#download), you need to obtain the binary v2r727 and copy it in the path “$PROJECT_PATH/singularity/docker/TOOLS/shapeit.v2.r727.linux.x64”.
+If you want to generate execution traces, you should install this [COMPSs’](https://github.com/ramonamela/compss/tree/guidance) branch.

 #### Installation